hibbitts-design/.github/profile/README.md

 ### Hello there, fellow digital enthusiasts 👋🏼

-Welcome to HibbittsDesign.org, where a systems-oriented approach to open [source] software is combined with a focus on the user experience of both authors and their audiences.
+Welcome to HibbittsDesign.org, where a systems-oriented approach to open [source] software is combined with a focus on the user experience of both authors and their readers.

 ## What’s happening these days?
 ### 💻 Docsify Projects (docsify.js.org)